 The hiking trails are very well marked and are sometimes very difficult.
 There are considerable climbs (so many steps), but the views are worth it.
 It’s totally worth it!

-Tip: do you not feel like paying admission to the park and do you want to walk along the coast?
-Then take the walk between Levanto and Monterosso (two to three hours) or from Riomaggiore to Portovenere (five hours).
+Tip: if you don’t feel like paying admission to the park but do want to go for a walk along the coast?
+You can hike between Levanto and Monterosso (two to three hours) or from Riomaggiore to Portovenere (five hours) without paying an admission.

 Cinque Terre card